barimale/sensor.simulator/README.md

 Paths to them are pass as params.

 # Multiple startup projects
-Receiver and Transmiter are executed together.
+Receiver and Transmiter are executed in parallel.

 # Step by step
 - Execute dockerized rabbitmq.